 Chartered Healthcare Consultant®

-This course is a comprehensive study of major healthcare reform in the United States.
-The student will understand the issues that lead to reform and the significant changes mandated in the 2010 healthcare reform legislation.
-Students will learn the details of grandfathered health plans, state exchanges, medical loss ratios, and revised internal and external review processes under healthcare reform.
-The course also will explore the CLASS act and the effect of healthcare reform on HIPAA and ERISA legislation.
+This course is a comprehensive overview of major changes to employee health benefits and the healthcare system since the passage of the Affordable Care Act.
+The student will understand the issues that lead to reform and how the ACA aims to address them.
+The course will provide thoughtful insight into who is impacted by which provisions and empower students with clarification and knowledge about complex reforms.
+Students will learn the details of the employer mandate, the health insurance exchanges, new consumer protections, reporting requirements, the medical loss ratio and revised internal and external review processes under healthcare reform.
 Students who successfully pass this course will be positioned to serve effectively in the new environment created by the historic healthcare reform of 2010.

 This course is designed to provide the knowledge and skills for healthcare professionals to operate in the new environment formed by passage of massive healthcare reform legislation in 2010.
 The course first reviews the effects of healthcare reform at the federal and state levels and the consequences for insurers, employers, and individuals.
 Next, the course explores the regulatory environments including state regulations and federal agencies such as the Department of Labor, Internal Revenue Service, and the Department of Health and Human Services.
 With that overview, the subject turns to the evolving role of the healthcare consultant and new opportunities as a fee-based healthcare consultant.
 The course emphasizes communications, the healthcare planning process, and characteristics of successful consultants.
 Finally, the course explores group health plans, individual plans, and ethical business practices.